juniorgasparotto/SysCommand/documentation/en.md

 * Not Found: no route found to the input requested.
 * Exception génerica: there is no standard treatment, but it is possible to intercept any exception inside the event `App.OnException` .

-Responsible for format and print errors is the default handler `SysCommand.ConsoleApp.Handlers.DefaultApplicationHandler` that traps the end result of running and if you have errors `ShowErrors(ApplicationResult appResult)` or method `ShowNotFound(ApplicationResult appResult)` of the class `SysCommand.ConsoleApp.Descriptor.DefaultDescriptor` .
+Responsible for format and print errors is the default handler `SysCommand.ConsoleApp.Handlers.DefaultApplicationHandler` .
+It intercepts the execution and if you have mistakes calls one of the `ShowErrors(ApplicationResult appResult)` method, `ShowNotFound(ApplicationResult appResult)` and that are in the class `SysCommand.ConsoleApp.Descriptor.DefaultDescriptor` .

 If you want to customize the error messages, you can change the handler `DefaultApplicationHandler` completely (not recommended) or create a class that inherits from `DefaultDescriptor` overriding only the methods of errors.